INSIGHT

 Timing can make a difference to your chances of approval.
 Applications tend to perform better when:

-If your business is going through a difficult patch, it may be worth waiting until things stabilise.
-Applying from a position of strength is usually more effective than applying out of desperation.
+If your business is going through a difficult patch, it is often worth waiting until things stabilise.
+Applying from a position of strength is usually more effective than applying out of necessity.

 Working With a Broker

-- •Reviewing your documents for completeness and accuracy
+• Review your documents for completeness before submission

 What If You Are Not Ready Yet?